-- Review the u3a's current policies and data protection practice and record this formally. - Add data protection to the agenda of the u3a committee meetings and minute the meetings. - Agree that all committee members have joint responsibility for data even where it is not accessed by all committee members.
-This will help to avoid the responsibility feeling too burdensome for the membership secretary. - · Access training for committee members. - Ensure practice is transparent by adopting policies and putting statements regarding privacy on u3a paperwork and the website. - Follow through on the things that the policy says the u3a will do. - Induct new committee members and group conveners in the principles of GDPR and how they apply in practice.
+- Review the U3As current policies and data protection practice and record this formally - Add data protection to the agenda of the U3A committee meetings and minute the meetings - Agree that all committee members have joint responsibility for data even where it is not accessed by all members.
+This will help to avoid the responsibility feeling too burdensome for the membership secretary. - Access training for committee members - Ensure practice is transparent by adopting policies and putting statements regarding privacy on U3A paperwork and the website - Follow through on the things that the policy says the U3A will do - Induct new committee members and group conveners in the principles of the GDPR and how they apply in practice

-3.11 Breach notification
+Breach notification

-GDPR requires organisations to report certain types of data breaches to the relevant supervisory authority, and in some cases to the individuals affected.
+The GDPR will introduce a duty on all organisations to report certain types of data breaches to the relevant supervisory authority, and in some cases to the individuals affected.